 - Home habits: if you have pets in your home, it could make sense to change your filter more often due to pet dander.
 If you have someone in the house that has allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.

 Now you’re probably wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but usually:

 At Norrell Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 205-267-0023 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal supports.

-- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to pull down one end of the filter and take it out of the compartment.

-- When adding the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the right direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the right direction.
+In the majority of cases, the arrow should point to the main part (or top) of the furnace.